Azure/Enterprise-Scale/docs/Deploy/ES-schema.md

 The objectives includes:

-- Any resource can be declared and deployd to Azure, using ARM templates
+- Any resource can be declared and deployed to Azure, using ARM templates
 - Resources are configured and deployed in a consistent and deterministic way, using ARM template language expressions
 - Deployments will target the appropriate ARM scope, subject to the resource compositions
 - ARM will handle template validation, dependencies (both implicit and explicit), and the end-to-end orchestration